JeremyCade/jeremycade.github.io/about.md

 #### Research topics:

 - Software Quality and Software Engineering Practices in relation to Cloud Computing
 - Formal Verification of Finite State Machines (used within robotics, and safety critical systems)

+### Current - Lüp Events (Team Lead)

+Lüp provides online, mobile, event management and lead generation technologies and services to large scale Conferences, Consumer & Trade Events in Australian and New Zealand.

-### Previous Work - SSW
+### Previous Work - SSW (Senior Consultant)

 SSW is a Microsoft Gold Partner in Application Development, Application Lifecycle Management, Collaboration and Content, Digital Advertising and Management and Visualization.
+Primiarly providing Consulting and SCRUM guidance to SME and Corporate Australia.

-### Previous Work - AussieWeb
+### Previous Work - AussieWeb (Software Engineer)

-AussieWeb Pty Ltd is a technology company that specializes in developing digital marketing campaigns for small-medium enterprises in Australia.
-AussieWeb Pty Ltd is one of only 16 Google AdWords partners in Australia.
+AussieWeb is a data driven engineering organisation that provides digital marketing expertise to small-medium enterprises (SME) Asia Pacific.
+AussieWeb is one of only 16 Google AdWords partners in Australia.

 ### Baseball